JimHenegan/Make-BLSA-Open-and-Permissioned-Datasets-for-GAAIN/readme.md

 ## How to use the project

-### Set up folder strucutre
+### Pull or download this repository

-Here is the recommended folder structure for the project:
+Here what the folder structure for the project should look like once you have pulled or downloaded the repository:

 ```
 root/